We Look Wow

 Here’s an example:

 If an attacker can gain access to a user’s device, they may be able to modify the permissions in the operating system so that their app can do things it wasn’t supposed to do.
 For example, consider an attacker has root access to the device.
 In that case, they can modify the permissions to grant the app the ability to write to the internal storage, leading to the leak of sensitive data.
-This is why it’s essential to keep your application’s security up to date.
-Let’s look at how you can make sure your app’s security is up to date by looking at the following points.
+This is why it’s essential to keep your application’s security current.
+Let’s look at how you can ensure your app’s security is up to date by looking at the following points.

 Threat modeling for your IoT devices